celinelatulipe/ThinkLikeComputer/_sources/Sequences/CountandIndex.rst

 The other method that can be helpful for both strings and lists is the ``index`` method.
 The ``index`` method requires one argument, and, like the ``count`` method, it takes only strings when index is used on strings, and any type when it is used on lists/tuples.
 For any sequence type, ``index`` returns the leftmost index where the argument is found.
-If it is unable to find the argument in the string or list, then an error will occur.
+If it is unable to find the argument in the string or list, an error will occur.

 .. activecode:: ac9_7_3